ahammer/dart_board/README.md

 - Feature Isolation
 - Feature Developer autonomy
 - Easy to port existing flutter code
+- Plugs gracefully into your Apps routing code.

 This lets you structure you code as fundamental building blocks of "features", and then integrate them into a consistent application with config only.
 At compile and runtime you can mix/match and switch feature implementations.